ian-starts/ian-blog/src/pages/2020-11-02/index.md

 * 2018 – At DEFCON, J. Alex Halderman showed that Diebold AccuVote TSX voting machines could be manipulated remotely in a mock election.
 The same vulnerable machines were being used in 18 different states.
 After the event, a 50 page report was released, detailing vulnerabilities in Election Systems & Software’s M650 machine and the Diebold AccuVote TSX.
 Together, these machines are used in as many as 23 states.
 * 2018 – Some voters in Texas allege that the Hart InterCivic’s eSlate machine was switching their vote to another candidate in the state’s election for senator.

-And of course a dutch problem:
+And of course a Dutch problem:
 * 2007 - It was possible to read and analyse the Electromagnetic radiation of voting machines from dozens of meters away.
 This caused the anonymity to be completely compromised.

-sidenote; this was known before an election took place.
-Still, parts of the election were held with the voting machines, causing the dutch government to be sued, losing, and going back to paper ballots.
+Side-note; this was known before an election took place.
+Still, parts of the election were held with the voting machines, causing the Dutch government to be sued, losing, and going back to paper ballots.

 So yeah, e-voting; not perfect.